As IT professionals, we're all busy and, inevitably, there are tasks and projects that get pushed to the back burner...

 2. Perform an exhaustive SQL Server audit.
 Another SQL Server maintenance task to prioritize for the new year is to do a comprehensive audit of your database environment.
 The audit should include things such as making sure that SQL Server systems are fully patched with the latest security fixes, that the correct permissions have been assigned to various SQL Server resources, that database indexes are being used appropriately and that all the databases are being properly backed up.

 Adhering to proper database administration procedures throughout the year theoretically mitigates the need for such checks.
 However, in a hectic IT environment, details occasionally have a way of slipping between the cracks, which can lead to shortcomings that a SQL Server audit would reveal.
 Without one, you might not know about issues until problems arise.

 3. Establish version consistency.
 One of the priorities I'm setting for my own environment in 2018 is to standardize software versions -- something that database administrators, in general, should think about doing.

 New processing workloads added by organizations are commonly built on the latest versions of SQL Server and Windows Server.
 At the same time, existing workloads may still run on older software.
 Given the required cost and effort, there isn't always a compelling reason to upgrade a database server just because a new version of SQL Server was released.

 The start of a new year marks an opportunity to make changes within an organization.
-Even if the changes that result from the steps outlined here aren't monumental, you may be able to improve database operations and reduce costs -- to the benefit of business users, the IT staff and the company's bottom line -- by taking some time now to take care of long-neglected SQL Server maintenance tasks.
+The changes that result from the steps outlined here may not be monumental.
+Even so, by taking some time now to take care of long-neglected SQL Server maintenance tasks, you may be able to improve database operations and reduce costs -- to the benefit of business users, the IT staff and the company's bottom line.